Overly hot showers may cause excessive and unnatural hair loss evidence suggests.

 Are There Any Other Benefits of Cold Water?

-It turns out, not only can hot water damage your hair, but cold water can help.
+It turns out, that not only can hot water damage your hair, but cold water can help.
 Cold water (room temperature) can help invigorate the scalp and improve circulation.

 Cold water can activate a hormetic response which is an adaptive response to mild stress.
 When the body is exposed to mild stress it adapts.
 In this case, exposure to cold water can increase antioxidants and improve immunity as well as other benefits.